phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [adjusted default page size]: https://wiki.osdev.org/Multiboot#Multiboot_2
 [boot information]: https://www.gnu.org/software/grub/manual/multiboot/multiboot.html#Boot-information-format

-Because of these drawbacks we decided to not use GRUB or the Multiboot standard.
+Because of these drawbacks we decided to not use GRUB or the Multiboot standard for this series.
 However, we plan to add Multiboot support to our [`bootloader`] crate, so that it's possible to load your kernel on a GRUB system too.
 If you're interested in writing a Multiboot compliant kernel, check out the [first edition] of this blog series.

 [first edition]: @/first-edition/_index.md

 ## A Minimal Kernel
 Now that we roughly know how a computer boots, it's time to create our own minimal kernel.
-Our goal is to create a disk image that prints a “Hello World!” to the screen when booted.
+Our goal is to create a disk image that prints something to the screen when booted.
 For that we build upon the [freestanding Rust binary] from the previous post.

 As you may remember, we built the freestanding binary through `cargo`, but depending on the operating system we needed different entry point names and compile flags.
 That's because `cargo` builds for the _host system_ by default, i.e. the system you're running on.
 This isn't something we want for our kernel, because a kernel that runs on top of e.g. Windows does not make much sense.
 Instead, we want to compile for a clearly defined _target system_.

 ### Installing Rust Nightly
 Rust has three release channels: _stable_, _beta_, and _nightly_.
 The Rust Book explains the difference between these channels really well, so take a minute and [check it out](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#choo-choo-release-channels-and-riding-the-trains).
 For building an operating system we will need some experimental features that are only available on the nightly channel, so we need to install a nightly version of Rust.

-To manage Rust installations I highly recommend [rustup].
+The recommened tool to manage Rust installations is [rustup].
 It allows you to install nightly, beta, and stable compilers side-by-side and makes it easy to update them.
 With rustup you can use a nightly compiler for the current directory by running `rustup override set nightly`.
 Alternatively, you can add a file called `rust-toolchain` with the content `nightly` to the project's root directory.
-You can check that you have a nightly version installed by running `rustc --version`: The version number should contain `-nightly` at the end.
+After doing that, you can verify that you have a nightly version installed and active by running `rustc --version`: The version number should contain `-nightly` at the end.

 [rustup]: https://www.rustup.rs/